CCD/CMOS Cleaning Tutorial

 5) CHAMBER LUBRICANT - the new bane of D-SLRs.
-Manufacturers are using more and more lightweight oil on the moving parts such as the mirror hinges and shutter blades, and when you take a shot, it sometimes gets splattered on your sensor's surface.
+Manufacturers are using more and more lightweight oil on the moving parts and when you take a shot, it sometimes gets splattered on your sensor's surface.
 And once you have a buildup of this lubricant, it only follows that loose dust specks will be cemented into this goo.
 So it's not just a dust problem, it's a dust/lubricant problem.

 6) Cloning out a spot or two in Photoshop is no big deal, but when we're talking about dozens and dozens of spots, you WILL spend a great deal of time with the repairs.
 Landscape, portrait and macro shooters especially need to have their images dust-bunny-free, and this need is amplified further if you are a professional.